-- A. all directors, officers, employees, appointees, volunteers and other agents acting on behalf of the Arizona Commerce Authority ("ACA"), collectively referred to herein as "Stakeholders," are subject to the laws of the State of Arizona, as well as any applicable federal and local laws, relating to gifts. - B. As it is of vital importance that business relationships and transactions with entities and individuals within and outside ACA be conducted in an ethical, honest, straightforward, and businesslike manner, the purpose of this Policy is to outline supplemental principles relating to the acceptance of gifts, gratuities and unrelated ACA compensation from Vendors and others that are either doing business with or that seek to do business with the Stakeholders on behalf of ACA.
-In the event that applicable law imposes requirements more stringent than those set forth herein, the applicable law shall apply. - C. The Board of Directors recognizes that it may be in the best interest of ACA to allow the acceptance by ACA of certain gifts and donations consistent with this Policy.
-However, failure to do so in accordance with this Policy, or to otherwise fail to comply with any part of this Policy, is a serious breach of a Stakeholder's responsibility, constitutes conduct detrimental to ACA, and will be cause for appropriate action, up to and including termination of appointment, employment, volunteer position or other agency relationship. - D. Section VII of this Policy sets forth the references to Arizona statutes and regulations that provide the minimum standards included in this Policy.
+A. All Stakeholders are subject to the laws of the State of Arizona, as well as any applicable federal and local laws, relating to gifts.

+B. As it is of vital importance that business relationships and transactions with entities and individuals within and outside ACA be conducted in an ethical, honest, straightforward, and businesslike manner, the purpose of this Policy is to outline supplemental principles relating to the acceptance of gifts, gratuities and unrelated ACA compensation from Vendors and others that are either doing business with or that seek to do business with the Stakeholders on behalf of ACA.
+In the event that applicable law imposes requirements more stringent than those set forth herein, the applicable law shall apply.

+C. The Board of Directors recognizes that it may be in the best interest of ACA to allow the acceptance by ACA of certain gifts and donations consistent with this Policy.
+However, failure to do so in accordance with this Policy, or to otherwise fail to comply with any part of this Policy, is a serious breach of a Stakeholder's responsibility, constitutes conduct detrimental to ACA, and will be cause for appropriate action, up to and including termination of appointment, employment, volunteer position or other agency relationship.

+D. Section VII of this Policy sets forth the references to Arizona statutes and regulations that provide the minimum standards included in this Policy.
 However, the Board of Directors has adopted additional requirements that are also included herein.